htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

 #.
 (Optional) Do a full install for the *condor_compile* script.
-   condor_compile assists in linking jobs with the HTCondor libraries to take advantage of all of HTCondor’s features.
+   condor_compile assists in linking jobs with the HTCondor libraries to take advantage of all of HTCondor's features.
 As it is currently installed, it will work by placing it in front of any of the following commands that you would normally use to link your code: gcc, g++, g77, cc, acc, c89, CC, f77, fort77 and ld.
 If you complete